BrandonGroenewold/Bank-and-Poll-Python-Analysis/README.md

-# Unit 3 Homework: Python
+# Python Financial Bank Records and Vote Counting Analysis

 Here I will look to analyze finanical records of a bank and help a small, rural town modernize its vote counting process.